 Of course this is not actually “nothing”.
 It is definitely something.
 But it might feel like nothing.

 Mature and loving presence is a real skill that has so many benefits.
 The reason why it might feel like nothing is because of our own conditioning and expectations that exist in our own minds.
-Perhaps we have learn that tantrums are bad behavior and “unacceptable”… and so they must be stopped.
-Perhaps we are thinking “I can let him/her get away with this.”
+Perhaps you have learned that tantrums are bad behavior and “unacceptable”… and so they must be stopped.
+Perhaps you think “I can’t let him/her get away with this.” or “If I can’t calm her down that must mean I’m a bad parent”.

 Focus NOT on stopping the tantrum, but on maintaining your own calm and feeling of safety inside of you.
 This will help your child move through his/her emotions.
 (It’s actually fairly simple.
 But many people don’t know about this effective way of dealing with big emotions)